gabyx/ExecutionGraph/README.md

     // Define the input socket decleration list: using OutSockets = OutSocketDeclList<OutSocketDecl<Result1, int>>;
 ```
-What we are specifiny here is the following:
+What we are specifying here is the following:
 The type `InSockets` is a *socket declaration list* which says that the input socket with enumeration value `Value1` is of type `int` and is the first input `i0`.
 The second entry defines the second input socket with enumeration value `Value2` which is of type `int` too.
 The same is done for our output by defining `OutSockets`.